abdolence/slack-morphism/site/docs/docs/http4s.md

 ```
 in your browser and allow the installation.

-That's it, you now have a working bot in your workspace written with Scala, Slack Morphism and Akka.
+That's it, you now have a working bot in your workspace written with Scala, Slack Morphism and http4s.
 Follow to the `Apps` section in your workspace.
 You should see your app with its `Home tab` and try to send a message to it,
 or click on buttons on messages and views.